+January 2015 Page 65 of 146

 Programming 7 Curriculum: Vocational Skills

 Percent of youth confined for more than 60 days whose records indicate that they have completed a vocational skills curriculum.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 100.00%, well above the national average.
+The jurisdiction average for this outcome measure (OM) is currently 94.94%, well above the national average.

 Brady Academy

 Percent of youth confined for more than 60 days whose records indicate that they have completed vocational skills curriculum was 100 percent in October and 100 percent in April.
-STAR East Camp Percent of youth confined for more than 60 days whose records indicate that they have completed vocational skills curriculum was 100 percent in October and in April.
+STAR East Camp Percent of youth confined for more than 60 days whose records indicate that they have completed vocational skills curriculum was 100 percent in October and 78.95 percent in April.
 Youth Challenge Center Percent of youth confined for more than 60 days whose records indicate that they have completed vocational skills curriculum was 100 percent in October and in April.

-Programming 8 Programming: Educational Percent of youth confined for more than 60 days whose records indicate that they received the educational programming prescribed by their individual treatment plans.
-Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 100.00%, well above the national average.
+January 2015 Page 66 of 146 Programming 8 Programming: Educational Percent of youth confined for more than 60 days whose records indicate that they received the educational programming prescribed by their individual treatment plans.
+Jurisdiction Average The jurisdiction average for this outcome measure (OM) is currently 100%.
 Brady Academy- A Facility Improvement Plan (FIP) was developed for this outcome measure (OM) in April 2001 and has been deemed successful and formally closed.
 STAR East Camp- A FIP was developed for this OM in October '03 along with Programming 17 and has been deemed successful and formally closed.
 Youth Challenge Center - A FIP was developed for this OM in April 2001 and has been deemed successful and closed.
 Brady Academy

 Percent of youth confined for more than 60 days whose records indicate they have received the education programming as prescribed in their Individual Treatment Plan (ITP) is 100 percent for October and April.
-STAR East Camp Percent of youth confined for more than 60 days whose records indicate they have received the education programming as prescribed in their Individual Treatment Plan (ITP) is 100 percent for October and (100.00) percent for April.
+STAR East Camp Percent of youth confined for more than 60 days whose records indicate they have received the education programming as prescribed in their Individual Treatment Plan (ITP) is 100 percent for October and 100 percent for April.
 Youth Challenge Center Percent of youth confined for more than 60 days whose records indicate they have received the education programming as prescribed in their Individual Treatment Plan (ITP) is 100 percent for October and 100 percent for April.

+January 2015 Page 67 of 146

 Programming 9 Non English Speaking Youth

 Percent of non-English speaking youth who have treatment plans in the appropriate language.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0.000%.
+The jurisdiction average for this outcome measure (OM) is currently 100%.

 Brady Academy

 Percentage of non-English speaking youth who have treatment plans written in the appropriate language did not apply to this program for October and April data collections.
 STAR East Camp Percentage of non-English speaking youth who have treatment plans written in the appropriate language did not apply to this program for October and April data collections.
-Youth Challenge Center Percentage of non-English speaking youth who have treatment plans written in the appropriate language did not apply to this program for October and April data collections.
+Youth Challenge Center Percentage of non-English speaking youth who have treatment plans written in the appropriate language did not apply to this program for October and 100 percent in April.

+January 2015 Page 68 of 146

-Programming 10 Minority Ratio Ratio of percent of minority staff to percent of minority youth.
+Programming 10 Minority Ratio

+Ratio of percent of minority staff to percent of minority youth.

 Jurisdiction Average

-The jurisdiction average for this outcome measure (OM) is currently 0.09%, well below the national average.
+The jurisdiction average for this outcome measure (OM) is currently .15 percent, well below the national average.

 Brady Academy